AdobeDocs/genstudio.en/help/user-guide/content/email-template.md

 ---
-title: Prepare an email template
+title: Prepare an email template for GenStudio
 description: Learn how to build a custom email template for GenStudio.
 level: Intermediate
 feature: Templates, Content
 ---

-# Prepare an email template
+# Prepare an email template for GenStudio

 Typically, a designer will create the visual design of a template in a design program such as Adobe XD.
 After an email template is designed, coded, and tested, you can prepare it for upload and use in GenStudio.